amitsingh-AIML/LendingCaseStudy/README.md

 <!-- You can include any other section that is pertinent to your problem -->

 ## General Information
-- Provide general information about your project here.
+- This project is to help Lending club emarketplace to identify risks while providing loans to borrowers.
-- What is the background of your project?
+- This project will help investors to judge riskier loans vs non riskier lons
-- What is the business probem that your project is trying to solve?
+- This EDA will help bsuiness to make decisions on allocating loans basis risk profile of a cutomer/borrower
-- What is the dataset that is being used?
+- Loan dataset is being used which contains all charged off , fully paid and current loan statuses.

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->